PART 1: GENERAL

 - Members of the Houses of the Oireachtas are not eligible to participate on the scheme.

 In cases where BTWEA applicants whose self employment ventures require that they spend time out of the country, it is a requirement that the intention/need to be absent from the state is highlighted on business plan/application and if/when approved is noted on the claim.

 In cases where it comes to the Department's attention that a client is out of the State without prior approval the claim shall be suspended initially and depending on the circumstances terminated and overpayments raised where necessary.
 The JA/JB holiday rule states 'a person may receive JB or JA for two weeks holidays (i.e. 12 days excluding Sundays) in any calendar year.
 These holidays may be taken abroad'.
 Any trip in excess of the holiday rule may result in suspension of a claim and payments for the periods involved.

-In all instances absences from the State must be notified to a facilitator.
+In all instances absences from the State must be notified to a case officer.
 In the main, a reasonable business trip shall be classified as being in the region of 2/3days.
 Any trips in excess of this will be at the discretion of a Facilitator or the local Integrated Development Company to approve and strong supporting evidence should be available to confirm the nature of the trip abroad.

 Participation in the BTWEA can be periodically reviewed, to confirm that the conditions of entitlement continue to be satisfied.
 A review may also be initiated on receipt of notification of any change in circumstances which may affect entitlement.
 This may include a request for proof of residency in the state.

 Persons are generally allowed to resume the BTWEA once.
 In exceptional cases and with due explanation, an applicant may be allowed resume the BTWEA for a second time provided there is less than five years since the claim was withdrawn.
 (Participation in seasonal type activities should NOT be allowed - see below).